VMware ovftool installation was unsuccessful on Ubuntu 20.04 - A workaround

 [######################################################################] 100%

-Installation was unsuccessful.
+Installation was unsuccessful.-

-Some research on both failure indications pointed me to presumable missing packages related to the GTK graphical user interface library
+Some research on both failure indications pointed me to presumable missing packages related to the GTK graphical user interface library in Ubuntu and therefore I followed some of the described hints which were for example:

 but non of those solved the problem nor changed the failure message.
-Also the /var/log/vmware-installer
+Also the /var/log/vmware-installer log couldn’t really help (at least to me).

 Output /var/log/vmware-installer